gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 ### exclude

 - `<string[] array of regex>` (optional)
-- By default the deployment task will create an archive (zip file) of all build files and send it to the backend.
-By using exclude, you can define expressions to match files that shall not be included into the deployment.
+- By default, the deployment task will create an archive (zip file) of all build files and send it to the backend.
+By using `exclude`, you can define expressions to match files that shall not be included into the deployment.
 Note: `string.match()` is used to evaluate the expressions.

 ### index

-- `true|false` (default: `false`)
+- `boolean` (default: `false`)
 - If set to `true`, then an additional index.html will be generated and deployed to run the application standalone.

 ### test

-- `true|false` (default: `false`)
+- `boolean` (default: `false`)
 - If set to `true`, the task will run through all steps including sending the archive to the SAP backend.
 The backend will not deploy the app but run the pre-deployment checklist and return the result.

+### verbose

+- `boolean` (default: `false`)
+- If set to `true`, the task will log additional information about the deployment process.
+This is useful for debugging purposes.

 ## [Commands](#commands)
 ### [fiori run](#fiori-run---starts-a-local-web-server-for-running-a-fe-application) - starts a local web server for running a FE application